m-kis/send-message-linkedin/README.md

 # send-message-linkedin
-This script is designed to send a message automatically to Linkedin users, just by setting their user profile:
+This script is designed to send a message automatically to Linkedin users, just by setting their user profile, it's designed by me that is why the comment are in french, when I will have time I will update comment to english

 just set :
 your email on line : #9